 Judges, who had come from East London, had nine phantom bouts over which to officiate.
+Between 600 and 700 patrons were expected in the town hall, with men paying R100 a ticket and women getting in for free.
+Eagerly awaited, the jamboree never happened.

 The whys and the wherefores of the cancellation — Khorommbi alleges collusion between the SABC, which was due to broadcast the event, and a second promoter, whom they appointed against his wishes — are less significant than what it tells us about the sport.